 The only statewide conference for secondary and elementary teachers with a focus on teaching economics and personal finance, MCEE's annual conference is two days of sharing, learning, and networking during the summer.
 Enhance your content knowledge and walk away with new resources, lessons, and ideas for bringing economics to life in your classroom!

-Making Personal Finance Decisions will use the curriculum of the same name originally created by MCEE and recently revised in cooperation with the Federal Reserve Bank of St. Louis, that provides teachers with 20 interactive lessons in ten areas of personal finance including thinking economically, planning and tracking, earning income, paying taxes, budgeting, borrowing, and protecting.
-Join Scott Wolla of the Federal Reserve Bank of St. Louis and MCEE Master Teacher Jamie Shaw for this workshop that will demonstrate several of these hands-on lessons and will also share other great resources for teaching personal finance.
-More details coming soon.
+Day two of the conference featured two post-conference all-day workshops for secondary teachers and pre-service teachers on economics and personal finance.
+Teachers chose between High School Economics, using Council for Economic Education publication High School Economics, 3rd Ed. and giving teachers hands-on activities for teaching high school economics, and Making Personal Finance Decisions, using the award-winning curriculum of the same name originally created by MCEE and recently revised in cooperation with the Federal Reserve Bank of St. Louis, that provides teachers with 20 interactive lessons in ten areas of personal finance including thinking economically, planning and tracking, earning income, paying taxes, budgeting, borrowing, and protecting.